ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

 Running a recipe
 ****************

-To run the recipe, call the :py:meth:`esmvalcore.experimental.Recipe.run` method.
+To run the recipe, call the :py:meth:`~esmvalcore.experimental.recipe.Recipe.run` method.

 .. code-block:: python

     >>> output = recipe.run()
     <log messages>

-By default, a new :py:class:`esmvalcore.experimental.config.Session` is automatically created, so that data are never overwritten.
+By default, a new :py:class:`~esmvalcore.experimental.config.Session` is automatically created, so that data are never overwritten.
 Data are stored in the ``esmvaltool_output`` directory specified in the config.
 Sessions can also be explicitly specified.